Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 1. In-Depth Consultation

-We take time to understand your symptoms, history, daily habits, and goals.
+We talk through your symptoms, history, daily habits, and goals so we understand the full picture.

 2. Full-Body Assessment

 Pelvic floor issues are rarely isolated.
-We evaluate:
+We look at:

 • Posture